konstantin-evo/linkedin-skill-assessments-quizzes/oop.md

 #### Explanation

-**Note**: Composition in programming languages and databases can be implemented in different ways and it is not possible to give an unambiguous answer to the question without additional conditions.
+**Note**: Composition in programming languages and databases can be implemented in different ways, and it is not possible to give an unambiguous answer to the question without additional conditions.

 ---